Ripon Cycles To The Moon

 The Dean of Ripon, the Very Reverend John Dobson & Group Captain Blythe Crawford, acting base commander of RAF Leeming formally launched the Ripon Cycles to the Moon initiative at an exclusive reception held at Ripon Cathedral.

-One of my own intiatives for the summer was to host a Ripon & cycling themed photography exhibition in Ripon Cathedral to showcase & celebrate the work of Ripon's local photographers.
+One of my ideas for the summer was to host a Ripon & cycling-themed photography exhibition to showcase & celebrate the work of Ripon's local photographers.

-The exhibition was a huge success with multiple prints sold and hundreds of miles racked up on the in situ excercise bike.
+The exhibition was successful with multiple prints sold and hundreds of miles racked up on the in situ exercise bike.

 The first of the public events was officially opened by serving mayor of Ripon, Eamon Parkin on Saturday 29th June 2019.